8th Grade Living Wax Museum

 The Wax Museum is also a reading project, therefore another requirement is that a suitable book be written by or about the historical figure (a memoir, biography or autobiography).

 Once students have read their Wax Museum book, the transformation process begins!
 Through a series of free writes and imagination exercises, students begin to capture the voice of their historical figure in writing and, through outlining, drafting, peer editing and revising, they craft a written presentation that captures the essence of the historical figure’s personality, life journey and achievements.
 As we shift into the rehearsal phase, students start to create costumes and gather props.
-This year, we added a new element to the process: using the iPad app PicCollage, students created posters of their historical figures for display throughout the building.
+A new element was recently added to the process: using the iPad app PicCollage, students created posters of their historical figures for display throughout the building.
 In class, students rehearse in small groups listening to each other’s presentations, asking questions along the way, and guiding the conversation based on what they want to know.